younesbram/video-translation/README.md

 ## Contribution

-Feel free to contribute to the project by submitting pull requests or issues.
+Feel free to contribute to the project by forking this repo and submitting pull requests.

 ## Links